mumtazahmadui/javascript-inheritance/README.md

 # JavaScript Inheritance

-How to “Achieve Inheritance”in JavaScript?
+How to "Achieve Inheritance" in JavaScript?

 There are two ways